junhe/wiscsee/TUTORIAL.md

 - How to run your application with WiscSee and get results for all rules
 - Where the results are located
 - What are in the results and how to plot using the results
+- How to run a preparation workload before your workload

 In this short tutorial, let's assume that the application we study is the Linux `dd` command.
 We also pretend that `/dev/loop0` is an SSD.
 We will use `dd` to write